whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Getting_started_writing_some_code.md

 How to start writing this code?
 Well there are a few ways:

 **Do it yourself.** It may well be that you already have a good idea how to go about this.
 If so, feel free to dive straight in.
 You're free to use any language or system you like for this - standard options might be [python](https://www.python.org) or [R](https://cran.r-project.org), but you could also use [julia](https://julialang.org), or even [C++](https://en.wikipedia.org/wiki/C%2B%2B) or another compiled language.
 Make sure you [have these installed first](/prerequisites/README.md).

 **Use a package.** If you search, you will be able to find packages for your favourite programming language that parse GFF3 for you - or perhaps a library that processes gene annotations at a higher level.
 Now, using that would to some extent defeat the purpose of the exercise of this tutorial (which is about coding), but on the other hand what we're really interested in is genes rather than the coding itself.
 So if you want to take that route and it gets you to better answers quicker, go ahead!

 **Write everything from scratch.** It's also quite possible to do this task in (say) base python or R without using any existing libraries.
-In fact that can be a good way to it because it gives you lots of control over how it works, and (as we'll see later) you might need control over things like performance and memory usage.

 This tutorial will take a 'middle' way.
-We will use python but will use the popular [`pandas` dataframe library](https://pandas.pydata.org) library to begin reading and manipulating the data. `pandas` is a natural fit here because the GFF3 data is basically tabular in format (many rows x 9 named columns) and so it ought to fit well in a dataframe.
-Unpacking the `attributes` column is a bit tricky of course - this will take most of the work.
+We will use python but will use the popular [`pandas` dataframe library](https://pandas.pydata.org) library to begin reading and manipulating the data. `pandas` is a natural fit here because the GFF3 data is in tabulate format (it's many rows x nine named columns) and so it ought to fit well in a dataframe.

 In the course of the tutorial we'll develop a little python module to help us answer the questions.